 There is substantial evidence that sexual attraction, experience, orientation and even identity may be altered or changed either spontaneously or through change therapy.

-Therapy that is open to change is generally not a particular form of therapy but rather openness to the client’s freely chosen goal to reduce or change sexual thought, behaviour and orientation, by using any contemporary form of therapeutic technique.
+Therapy that is open to change is generally not a particular form of therapy, but rather openness to the client’s freely chosen goal to reduce or change sexual thought, behaviour and orientation, by using any contemporary form of therapeutic technique.
 Contemporary licensed mental health professionals do not use coercion or aversive methods.
 If any exceptions occurred, licensing boards would address these issues (Haynes, 2019).

-Sexual orientation is not immutable like skin color.
+Sexual orientation is not immutable, unlike skin color.
 Sexual orientation is not resistant to change; in fact, it is the norm for sexual orientation to change.
 The American Psychological Association recognizes same-sex orientation change through natural processes.

 Change from exclusively homosexual attraction to exclusively heterosexual attraction